The Tragic Story of the Most Majestic Ocean Liner

 Normandie was loved by glamorous and sophisticated actors, brilliant philosophers and playwrights, world leaders and politicians, business magnets from both sides of the Atlantic, and by many fortunate ordinary people.

 The audience will become conversant with the coveted “Blue Riband” award given to the fastest ship to cross the North Atlantic.
 The prize that became synonymous with national prominence and identified the ship’s country of registry as deserving the reputation for achieving the highest industrial accomplishment.

-Finally, Silvin describes the perfect storm of accidents that took place while the rechristened Lafayette was being converted into a troop ship at the outbreak of the Second World War.
+Finally, Silvin describes the perfect storm of events that took place while the rechristened USS Lafayette was being converted into a troop ship at the outbreak of the Second World War.
 Normandie’s untimely and futile death eliciting concerns that the new war had already reached American shores.